The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

-\begin{rmk} By Lemma \ref{lem:2_types_of_qlf} the statement of Theorem \ref{thm:stable_iso_and_qlfs} and the discussion before it applies equally well to linking families defined over $\sect(\pi)$ and linking families defined over $S_2$. \end{rmk}
+\begin{rmk*} By Lemma \ref{lem:2_types_of_qlf} the statement of Theorem \ref{thm:stable_iso_and_qlfs} and the discussion before it applies equally well to linking families defined over $\sect(\pi)$ and linking families defined over~$S_2$. \end{rmk*}

-\begin{proof}[Proof of Theorem \ref{thm:stable_iso_and_qlfs}] This follows from \cite[Lemma 3.12]{crowley02} and the proof of \cite[Theorem 3.4]{crowley02}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:stable_iso_and_qlfs}] This follows from \cite[Lemma 3.12]{crowley02} and the proof of \cite[Theorem~3.4]{crowley02}. \end{proof}

-We now explain the topological significance of $q^\circ_M$.
-By Theorem \ref{thm:almost_classification}, $2$-connected rational homotopy spheres $M$ with torsion linking for $(T, b)$ are classified up to almost diffeomorphism by the refinement $q_M \in \cal{Q}(b)$.
-We shall write $M(q)$ for any rational homotopy sphere with refinement $q$.
-In contrast to rational homotopy spheres where $G = T$, the canonical examples of $2$-connected $M$ with $H^4(M)$ torsion free are the manifolds
+We now explain how the linking family $q^\circ_M$ of $M$ parametrises connected sum decompositions of $M$ into a summand with torsion-free homology and a summand which is a rational homotopy sphere.
+By Theorem \ref{thm:a_class}, $2$-connected rational homotopy spheres $M$ with torsion linking form $(T, b)$ are classified up to almost diffeomorphism by their quadratic refinements $q^0_M \in \cal{Q}(b)$.
+We shall write $M(q)$ for any rational homotopy sphere with linking form isomorphic to $q$.
+The simplest examples of $2$-connected $M$ with $H^4(M)$ torsion-free are given in the following \begin{defn} Let $F \cong \Z^b$ be a free abelian group of rank $b$ and $d_\pi$ be an even integer.
+We define the $2$-connected $7$-manifold